 A conceptual model of water levels in the residual depression following pit rehabilitation is presented in Appendix X, Rehabilitated Landform Water Balance Report (section 3.1).
-The key components of the conceptual model are:
+The model key components are:

 - rainfall;

 - evaporation from the rehabilitated pit;

 - evapotranspiration and runoff generation from catchments;

 - outflows to regional groundwater; and

 - salt fluxes in each flow component.